rodalbert/rodalbert/README.md

 Hi,

-I am Rodrigo Alberto, a Computer Science Student in IST Lisbon from Portugal 🇵🇹
+I am Rodrigo Alberto, a Computer Science Engeneer Student in IST Lisbon from Portugal 🇵🇹

 Ask about my work experience, and other code projects i done.